parnurzeal/gorequest/README.md

 Timeout func defines both dial + read/write timeout to the specified time parameter.

+## Noted
+As the underlying gorequest is based on http.Client in most usecases, gorequest.New() should be called once and reuse gorequest as much as possible.

 ## Contributing to GoRequest:

 If you find any improvement or issue you want to fix, feel free to send me a pull request with testing.